If I’m a Board Member or Shareholder, How Do I Pay Myself from My Business?

-On the other hand, you have to create a contract as an employee or as a board member, depending on the case.
-These contracts must indicate:
+On the other hand, you have to create a contract as an employee or freelancer, depending on the case.
+These contracts must indicate the following:

-- That the company hires you as an employee or board member.
+- That the company hires you as an employee or a freelancer.

-- The job description (e.g., online marketing expert or board member).
+- The job description (e.g., online marketing expert).

 - Other details such as salary, working hours, schedules, etc.

-With Companio you can automatically generate these contracts in a couple of clicks.
+With Companio, you can automatically generate these contracts in a few clicks.

 👉🏻 Let’s see an example:

 Erick is the CEO of a three-member startup.
 He has been living in Estonia for the past 2 years, so he is considered a tax resident there.
-Consequently, he chooses a full board member salary of €1000.
+Consequently, he chooses an employee salary of €1000.

-To pay his salary, the company makes a transfer of €1000 from the company’s corporate account in Wise to Erick’s bank account with the definition of “board member salary”.
+To pay his salary, the company makes a transfer of €1000 from the company’s corporate account in Wise to Erick’s bank account with the definition of “online marketing expert salary.”

 You can contact our support team here if you don’t know how to complete these contracts or have any other questions.